Summer Travel Trends 2026: 10 Ways Smart Travelers Are Saving Money and Avoiding Crowds

 While today’s travelers desperately seek escape from overtourism, they’re ironically using the same digital tools that create those crowds to find their next getaway.

-Word of mouth (49%), social media (41%), and online media (31%) now rank as the most important sources of travel inspiration for 2025.
+Word of mouth (49%), social media (41%), and online media (31%) now rank as the most important sources of travel inspiration since 2025.
 But here’s where it gets interesting: while many still use these platforms to flock to summer travel hotspots, savvy explorers are flipping the script entirely.

 Smart travelers are using social media as a discovery tool rather than a validation platform.
 They’re using it to find hidden gems and uncover emerging destinations just before they explode into mainstream popularity.
 They’re tracking local accounts instead of mega-influencers and hunting for authentic experiences that won’t be overrun by the time they arrive.